 Randi's teaching style largely focuses on helping students find proper alignment before moving deeper into a posture.
 Her sequences are challenging for students of all levels yet attainable for new students, as she provides variations for many postures.
 Randi is constantly inspired by the teachers and students she encounters in the New York yoga community and is very excited to deepen her ties with the Yoga Agora family.
 Visit randiceriniyoga.com for more information.

 Rikki has fallen in love with yoga and meditation for their ability to help us find both freedom and refuge in the body.
 Returning to the mat consistently helps us get to know ourselves better, harness our attention, and redesign our habitual patterns.
-In her classes you’ll find creative transitions, breath awareness, and a strong focus on mindfulness rooted in the Vipassana tradition.
+In her classes you’ll find creative movement, breath awareness, and a strong focus on mindfulness rooted in the Vipassana tradition.

 With a background in photography, Rikki has an MFA in Integrated Media Arts from Hunter College, where she focused on non-fiction multimedia and documentary film.
 When she's not teaching, she works as a freelance video editor.